-The two elements matched in the left hand side of a rule are replaced by the two elements computed in the right hand side.
-In this case, the first element c remains untouched and the second element changes from 'Empty to a cell with a counter that has decreased w.r.t. c.
+The two elements matched in the left-hand side of a rule are replaced by the two elements computed in the right-hand side.
+In this case, the first element c remains untouched and the second element changes from 'Empty to a cell with a counter that has decreased with respect to c.

 By default, a transformation applies as much as possible (in space) the rules of a transformation.
-Thus, one application of a transformation corresponds to one elementary synchronous evolution step of a cellular automaton.
-The application is iterated to compute the successive states of the systems Rules[fixpoint](state0) and a trajectory is illustrated in Fig. 10.
+Thus, one application of a transformation corresponds to one elementary synchronous evolution step of a CA. The application is iterated to compute the successive states of the system: Rules[fixpoint](state0) (a possible trajectory is illustrated in Fig. 10).

-3.3 The Proximal Implementation
+3.2 Proximal Collection Implementation

-Spatial specification
+Spatial Specification

-A proximal is a collection of elements whose neighborhood is defined by a predicate.
-Here, the elements are located in a 2D plane and two points P and Q may interact if their relative distance is below 10.0:
+A proximal collection contains elements whose neighborhood is defined by a predicate.
+Here, the elements are located in a 2D plane and two points P and Q may interact if their relative distance is below 100: